-On January 24, 2019, the Company entered into an agreement, as amended on April 30, 2019, May 22, 2019, June 21, 2019, August 15, 2019, September 20, 2019, October 14, 2019, and November 17, 2019, to sell its interests in Comstock Mining, LLC, a wholly-owned subsidiary of Comstock ("CML"), whose sole asset is the Lucerne properties and related permits to Tonogold (the "Tonogold Agreement").
-At closing on November 18, 2019, a 50% membership interest in CML was delivered to Tonogold with the Company retaining all management control and authority over CML until 100% of consideration is paid.

-Accordingly, Tonogold's membership interest in CML is accounted for as a noncontrolling interest shown in the consolidated balance sheets and consolidated statements of changes in equity.
+On January 24, 2019, the Company entered into an agreement, as amended on April 30, 2019, May 22, 2019, June 21, 2019, August 15, 2019, September 20, 2019, October 14, 2019, and November 17, 2019, to sell to Tonogold its interests in Comstock LLC, a wholly-owned subsidiary of the Company, with sole assets of the Lucerne properties and related permits.
+At the initial closing on November 18, 2019, a 50% membership interest in Comstock LLC was delivered to Tonogold with the Company retaining all management control and authority over Comstock LLC until 100% of consideration for all Comstock LLC membership interests was delivered.
+Accordingly, Tonogold's membership interest in Comstock LLC was accounted for as a noncontrolling interest shown in the consolidated financial statements of the Company.
+On September 8, 2020, 100% of the membership interests of Comstock LLC were acquired by Tonogold and the noncontrolling interest was eliminated as part of the purchase (Note 2).

-13. Fair Value Measurements
+15. Fair Value Measurements